tarun080698/learn-ai-webapp/docs/backend.md

 ## Overview

-The Learn AI backend is a **production-ready Next.js 16 App Router** API implementing a comprehensive learning management system with advanced course creation, module management, assessment workflows, and administrative controls.
+The Learn.ai 4all backend is a **production-ready Next.js 16 App Router** API implementing a comprehensive learning management system with advanced course creation, module management, assessment workflows, and administrative controls.
 Built on Firebase infrastructure with enterprise-grade security and performance optimizations.

 ### Architecture